Ngina-G/Personal-portfolio-web/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE
 Version 3, 19 November 2007

+### CONTACT ME
 If you have any questions or comments, conatct me at Nginagitau11@outlook.com

 ### TO DO
 Include other technologies, like Bootstrap and React